- Teaching in italian

 The prerequisites for attending the corse are the knowledge of structured programming languages (Java) and the fundamentals of computer science.

-Classroom lessons, classroom practice, project work in pair programming.
+Online or classroom lessons, classroom practice, project work in pair programming.

 The exam consists of two tests: a written test, intended to verify the theory of software engineering concepts (10 points out of 30); a software prototype implementation, intended to verify the practice of design patterns, MVC architectures and tests, which will be discussed during an oral examination (20 points of 30).
 Both written test and software prototype implementation are mandatory.
 The software prototype should be developed in pairs.
 The software system must be designed using UML, adopting standard design patterns.
-The software system must be developed starting from MVC frameworks (Spring, AngularJS), using a structured programming language, and must be systematically tested collecting metrics.
+The software system must be developed starting from MVC frameworks (Spring, Angular, Ionic, AWS), using a structured programming language, and must be systematically tested collecting metrics.
 A mobile extension of the software system is required.
 The software prototype must be developed following an agile process and must be documented.
 A month before the end of the course, the general requirements of the software prototype will be published by the teacher, a new requirements set for each year.
 The requirements will be effective till a new set of specifications will appear.
 The mark of the written exam has the same temporal extension of the project's requirements.

 - Software qualities and software engineering principles;